openshift/enhancements/enhancements/network/persistent-ips-sdn-secondary-networks.md

   described via the `metadata.ownerReferences` attribute.
 I.e. if we're deleting a pod where a KubeVirt VM will run, do not remove the `IPAMClaim` allocation when processing the CNI delete.
-- retrieve any `IPAMClaim`s previously allocated for a Virtual Machine when processing Virtual Machine's pod creations.
-  I.e. when starting a previously stopped VM, OVN-Kubernetes should check if there are existing `IPAMClaim`s for it, and re-use them if found.
 - the IPAM side of OVN-Kubernetes needs to react to the `IPAMClaim` creation, generate an IP for it, and update the `IPAMClaim` status with those IPs.
 - when persistent IPs are requested by the network admin (via the network